Agent-Oronge/vrpg/README.md

 We are doing a RPG maker game.
 If you think that's dumb, then you're free to not participate and just shitpost.

 ## Art
-- Tan busts and sprites for the 50+ Board tans and game genre tans.
+- Tan busts and sprites for the Board tans and game genre tans.
 - Tile sets for maps
-- main Player concepts to be voted on (once we decide what we generally want)
+- main Player sprites

 ## Music
 MUSIC EVERYWHERE